GhostMeshIO/Simulation_Data/vCERN/README.md

 vCERN is **not a simulator**.
 It is a **civilisation‑scale research substrate** – a theory generator, a multiverse laboratory, a digital twin that observes itself observing itself, and rewrites its own kernel from within.

 **Final state metrics:**
-- 144 enhancements
+- 240 enhancements
 - 11 pillars
-- 4 release phases
+- 7 enhancement sets
 - 420M qubits (emulated)
 - ∞ epistemic horizon